-As part of our grantmaking prediction, we noted that grants from donor-advised fund accounts at National Charities would rise significantly.
-They rose by a substantial 28.0 percent between 2013 and 2014.
-However, Community Foundations had the highest one-year increase in grantmaking, totaling 40.6 percent.
-Grants from donor-advised fund accounts at Single-Issue Charities increased at a slower rate of 9.2 percent.
+As part of our grantmaking prediction, we also noted that grants from donor-advised fund at National Charities would rise significantly.
+They rose by a substantial 29.8 percent between 2014 and 2015.
+Grants from donor-advised fund at Community Foundations and Single-Issue Charities rose less quickly, at 3.0 percent and 9.4 percent respectively.

-In our last report, we predicted contributions to donor-advised fund accounts would continue a steady rise following two years of extreme growth due to the 2012 Fiscal Cliff.
-This prediction also proved correct as contributions increased 14 percent.
+In our last report, we predicted contributions to donor-advised fund would continue to rise following two years of extreme growth.
+This prediction proved correct for National Charities, where contributions increased 20.4 percent.

 What Lies Ahead?

-While this report can not collect data on the types of contributions to donor-advised fund accounts, we anticipate that donors will continue to fund their donor-advised fund account with illiquid gifts.
-Donors are utilizing assets beyond their brokerage accounts as gifts to charity—assets such as real estate, collections and limited partnerships.
-This trend is related to economic growth, where mergers and acquisitions, taking companies public and extended real estate recovery are creating new wealth.
+This report does not collect data on the types of contributions to donor-advised funds, however, we anticipate that donors will continue funding their donor-advised fund with illiquid gifts.
+We observe donors are turning complex assets—such as closely-held stock, real estate and personal property—into charitable dollars.
+This trend is directly related to economic growth, where events like mergers and acquisitions, companies going public and increased real estate values are creating new wealth.
 We anticipate that this will play a role in increasing contributions to all donor-advised fund charities in the coming years.

-These projections are based on NPT’s experience and anecdotal evidence over the past year in addition to observed economic and political conditions.
+The projections noted above are based on NPT’s experience and anecdotal evidence over the past year, in addition to observed economic and political conditions.

 All types of charities that offer donor-advised funds reported growth in each key metric in 2015.
 Grantmaking increased by almost 17 percent, which is the second fastest rate of growth in the past six years.
 Aggregate payout rates have been above 20 percent since we first started collecting data in 2007.
-This suggests that donors who use this type of charitable giving vehicle intend to support philanthropic organizations and the public good with a consistent level of grantmaking, regardless of economic conditions.
+This suggests that donors who use this type of charitable giving vehicle are supporting philanthropic organizations and the public good with a consistent level of grantmaking, regardless of economic conditions.